magic/test/README.md

 [![Windows Build Status][appveyor-image]][appveyor-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

-0.23.5 is the first stable version
+0.23.5 on npm will be the first stable version

+** travis shows that osx is not testing at all. will have access to a mac soon. **

 * [dependencies](#dependencies)
 * [install](#install)